-Western Asset improves the evaluation of climate considerations by using data from external sources (exhibit x).
+Western Asset improves the evaluation of climate considerations by using data from external sources.
 Leveraging and integrating this information has been key to Western Asset's ability to:

-- Provide more in-depth assessment of issuers; - Monitor client account compliance and regulatory obligations; and - Provide a wider range of solutions and tools for our clients.
+- Provide more in-depth assessment of issuers; - · Monitor client account compliance and regulatory obligations; and - Provide a wider range of solutions and tools for our clients.

-There are currently limitations in the robustness (e.g. completeness and accuracy) of third-party climate data, as companies globally are at different points in their journey to integrate ESG considerations and meet sustainability objectives, which can affect the quality of disclosure and transparency.
-Outside of climate data on corporate and sovereign issuers there is generally a lack of reliable climate data across key fixed-income asset classes, such as but not limited to Mortgage Backed Securities (MBS), Asset-Backed Securities (ABS), Collateralised Loan Obligations (CLO) Municipals and bank loans.
+There are currently limitations in the robustness (e.g., completeness and accuracy) of third-party climate data, as companies globally are at different points in their journey to integrate ESG considerations and meet sustainability objectives, which can affect the quality of disclosure and transparency.
+Outside of climate data on corporate and sovereign issuers there is generally a lack of reliable climate data across key fixed income asset classes, such as but not limited to mortgage-backed securities (MBS), asset-backed securities (ABS), collateralised loan obligations (CLOs), municipals and bank loans.